renzodamgo/CHiME9-ECHI/README.md

+# Baseline systems for the ECHI task of the CHiME-9 challange

-# TODO - prior to launch
+## TODO - section to be removed prior to launch

-- ** Integrating a proper baseline system **
+- **Integrating a proper baseline system**
 - rationalise the configuration parameters - reduce repetition and make more consistent
 - results reporting
   - writing to file
   - working out what stats are needed
 - hpc support
   - provide slurm support so evaluation can be run on multiple processors
   - work out how to handle GPU vs CPU based computation
 - defining the final set of metrics
 - improving the documentation

-# Baseline systems for the ECHI task of the CHiME-9 challange
+- Had to 'unset GITHUB_TOKEN' to stop utmos install failing.

+---

 ## Sections